 The silence between them was accentuated by the silence around them.
 Eventually, the Earl chose to strike up a conversation.
 He talked to John in a very relaxed fashion about his role as commander of the rearguard.

 He explained, ‘It is not just about protecting the Prince from attacks from behind.
-It is also about gathering information about any circumstance which may threaten the Prince.
+It is also about gathering information about any circumstances which may threaten the Prince.
 This may on occasion demand discussions with potential enemies.
 It is a tightrope I walk at times.
-I could easily be accused of conspiring with the enemy, if the Prince did not trust me.
-In a more normal military situation I would have several experienced people to assist me.
+I could easily be accused of conspiring with the enemy if the Prince did not trust me.
+In a more normal military situation, I would have several experienced people to assist me.
 However, in our small force, I have reorganised the structure of the squires to help me make better use of available resources.’

 John was struck dumb by the familiarity assumed by such a great person.
 He nodded his assent.